superfeedr/blog.superfeedr.com/_posts/2014-02-26-dns-optimizations-with-unbound.markdown

 author_uri: http://ouvre-boite.com
 author_email_md5: b30ce50678f0e934eaa6697425c59dd7
 tags: dns, backend, unbound
+description: "Caching DNS results locally is not always enough.
+At Superfeedr we're using a shared recursive DNS cache accross all of our pollers to make sure all DNS requests are served as fast as possible."
 ---

 We've [seen yesterday](/dns-optimizations-with-dnsmasq/) that an easy way to significantly decrease the time spent doing DNS resolution was to put a small (1024 items!) cache on each of our fetchers.